-- Automotive retailers: Advanced Auto Parts Inc., AutoNation, Inc., AutoZone, Inc., CarMax Inc., Group 1 Automotive, Inc., Lithia Motors Inc., O'Reilly Automotive, Inc., Penske Automotive Group, Inc., and Sonic Automotive Inc.; and - Other related companies: Avis Budget Group, Inc., Cabela's, Inc., Genuine Parts Company, LKQ Corporation, Tiffany & Co., and Tractor Supply Company.
+- Automotive Retailers: AutoNation, Inc., Group 1 Automotive, Inc., Lithia Motors Inc., Penske Automotive Group, Inc. and Sonic Automotive Inc. - Non-Automotive Retailers: Aaron's, Inc., Big Lots, Inc., Burlington Stores, Inc., Cabela's Incorporated, DSW, Inc., LKQ Corporation, RH, Sally Beauty Holdings, Inc., Tailored Brands, Inc., Tiffany & Co., Tractor Supply Company, and Williams-Sonoma, Inc., which have a median annual revenue of approximately \$4 billion.

-In addition, to provide a broad context across general industries, the Committee also considered pay data for companies outside of the Peer Group with annual revenue between \$1 billion and \$3 billion and between \$3 billion and \$6 billion that participate in the Towers Watson Executive Compensation Database.
-The Committee reviewed the executive compensation data provided by Pay Governance in order to evaluate and confirm whether our executive compensation was within a reasonably competitive range, but did not set 2015 executive compensation levels at a specific target percentile within the Peer Group or any other comparator group.
+In addition, to provide a broad context across general industries, the Committee also considered pay data for certain companies outside of the Peer Group with annual revenue between \$1 billion and \$5 billion and that participate in the Equilar Executive Compensation Database, a survey of over 150,000 executives and a widely used source of executive compensation information.
+The Committee reviewed the executive compensation data of the Peer Group in order to evaluate and confirm whether our executive compensation was within a reasonably competitive range, but did not set 2017 executive compensation levels at a specific target percentile within the Peer Group or any other comparator group.
 Rather, executive compensation decisions were based on the full consideration of all of the elements discussed above, together with the additional considerations discussed below, all of which provide input into the Committee's deliberations and inform its decisions.

-In 2015, the Committee also retained Pay Governance to provide advice with respect to the types, amount and competitiveness of the compensation paid to non-employee directors of the Company for their service on the Board.
-Such advice was delivered to the Governance and Nominating Committee of the Board, which is the committee responsible for recommending to the Board the compensation of directors.
+In 2017, the Committee also retained Pay Governance to provide advice with respect to the types, amount and competitiveness of the compensation paid to non-employee directors of the Company for their service on the Board.
+Such advice was delivered to the Governance & Nominating Committee, which is the committee responsible for recommending to the Board the compensation of directors.